 A. Yes, you can get Travel Insurance even if you're an independent traveler making all your own travel arrangements.

-Q. What is a Pre-Existing Condition?
+Q. What is a Pre-Existing Medical Condition?

 Q. When covering a pre-existing medical condition, do I need to buy enough insurance to cover all my prepaid trip arrangements?
 Is there a deadline?